Aliases for DCXR Gene

 GeneCards Summary for DCXR Gene

-DCXR (Dicarbonyl/L-Xylulose Reductase) is a Protein Coding gene.
-Diseases associated with DCXR include pentosuria and dacryocystocele.
-Among its related pathways are Metabolism and Glucuronidation.
-GO annotations related to this gene include oxidoreductase activity, acting on NAD(P)H, quinone or similar compound as acceptor and L-xylulose reductase (NADP+) activity.
-An important paralog of this gene is DECR2.
+DCXR (Dicarbonyl And L-Xylulose Reductase) is a Protein Coding gene.
+Diseases associated with DCXR include Pentosuria and Acute Inflammation Of Lacrimal Passage.
+Among its related pathways are Metabolism and Porphyrin and chlorophyll metabolism.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on NAD(P)H, quinone or similar compound as acceptor.